ornicar/lichess_keyboard/README.md

 https://www.youtube.com/watch?v=hIRX1dpfqHc

 ## Play
-1. Press and hold the button to select a piece
+1. Press and hold the button to select a piece.
-2. Point the mouse to its destination
+2. Point the mouse to its destination.

 ## Have fun!